qufixs12/Loader/README.md

 step 4 create an account

-step 5 redeem a key or get on from our Discord: https://discord.gg/ZwcSF2F5T7
+step 5 redeem a key or get one from our Discord: https://discord.gg/ZwcSF2F5T7

 ## Usage